sjoerdvankreel/firefly-synth-2/Manual.md

 * Release time of C and F is normal.
 * Attack times of B, C, E, and F are shortened.
 * Release times of A, B, D, and E are shortened.

-This feature works strictly by tracking note-on/off events.
+This feature works strictly by tracking note-on/off events.<br/>
 Section "shortening" will kick in only for overlapping notes, or notes that are both triggered and released at the exact same time.

 <a id="83AA98D4-9D12-4D61-81A4-4FAA935EDF5D"></a>
 ### Master